 In Direct mode, a write access can be to any arbitrary address in the address space provided that writing starts at a block boundary and is continuously written within this block.
 Each access must also be a multiple of the page size and thus keeps no cache of data not stored in physical memory.
+To determine the actual page size in use, the current page size can be read out using the RMAP command MMGetPageSize described in section 7.12.4.27.
 Read access and download of data is available from any arbitrary address within a partition, given that it has valid data (previously written).
 Obsoleted data or data to overwrite need to be freed here as well but can be freed on any valid address in the address space.

-Please Note: Due to considerably increased initialisation times when using direct partitions, it is recommended to only allocate a maximum of 200 blocks (400 Mbytes) in total to direct partitions.
+Please Note: Due to considerably increased initialisation times when using direct partitions, it is recommended to only allocate a maximum of 200 blocks (400 Mbytes for 16 GB mass memory or 800 Mbytes for 32 GB mass memory) in total to direct partitions.
 Increasing the amount of direct partition blocks significantly above this limit will cause initialisation failure due to the watchdog timeout being triggered.